 As you probably will have guessed, different types, with different causes, need different courses of action.
 What you might not have guessed is that therapeutic foods can help in the treatment of all of them.

-Treatment for causes will need to be started.
+Treatment for the causes will need to be started.
 This might be antibiotics for a bladder infection or addressing stress in the case of struvites or treating liver disease in the case of ammonium urate.

 Water intake is also hugely important.
 Remember the cup of tea we mentioned at the beginning?
 Good water intake keeps the urine throughput high and means that minerals are flushed through before they can start to form crystals and stones.
 Talk to your vet about the best ways to increase water intake.
 This could be with wet food, soaking kibbles or using things like water fountains.